Get Schooled

 Why Taking Challenging Classes in High School Matters

-Taking advanced courses can help prepare you to not only successfully complete high school, but for college-level coursework.
-You can work to build skills like time management, good study habits, and more.
-Plus, by taking advanced classes you can identify your strengths and weaknesses and work to improve them before starting college!
-This can be beneficial not only at your future college or university, but also as you enter the workforce.
+Taking challenging classes can help prepare you to successfully complete high school, take on college-level coursework, and build time management and study skills along the way.
+Plus, by taking advanced classes, you can identify your strengths and weaknesses in certain subjects and work to improve them before starting college!

 Potentially earn college credit